SkylineCommunications/dataminer-docs/develop/devguide/Connector/Actions/ActionAggregate.md

   This is the PK value.

   - If an instance is specified, that instance from the table will always be used to compare.
-  - If there is no instance and a parameter ID of that same table is set in “c”, the compare is done cell by cell.
+  - If there is no instance and a parameter ID of that same table is set in "c", the compare is done cell by cell.
-  - If a column parameter ID of a remote table is set in “c”, it is used to filter only the linked rows.
+  - If a column parameter ID of a remote table is set in "c", it is used to filter only the linked rows.

 For equation type regex, the parts b, c and d specify the following, depending on how the regular expression is defined: